yiisoft/yii2/extensions/elasticsearch/README.md

 > **NOTE:** elasticsearch limits the number of records returned by any query to 10 records by default.
 > If you expect to get more records you should specify limit explicitly in relation definition.
- * This is also important for relations that use [[via()]] so that if via records are limited to 10
- * the relations records can also not be more than 10.
- *

 Using the ActiveRecord